akash-R-A-J/solana-escrow-program/README.md

 A trustless, peer‑to‑peer token escrow built on Solana devnet, with a React/TypeScript frontend and an Anchor-based smart contract.
 Users can create offers to swap one SPL token for another, take existing offers, or revoke their own offers without any centralized intermediary.

+> **📚 Comprehensive Documentation:** For detailed architecture diagrams, transaction flows, and component breakdowns, see the [DeepWiki Documentation](https://deepwiki.com/akash-R-A-J/solana-escrow-program)

 ---

 ## Features